 The Paragard T 380A IUD is a non-hormonal intrauterine device with a 99%-plus effectiveness rate at preventing pregnancy.
 However, many women have experienced fracturing of the device during removal – resulting in the broken pieces embedding in their body and causing painful and dangerous complications, including ectopic pregnancies, miscarriages, and infertility.

-Women injured by the Paragard IUD are now suing Teva Pharmaceuticals for large settlements for creating a defective device and for failing to instruct doctors how to remove the IUD without breaking it.
+Women injured by the device are now bringing Paragard IUD lawsuits against Teva Pharmaceuticals and CooperCompanies seeking large settlements for creating a defective product and for failing to warn doctors and patients about the risks.

 In this article, our Paragard IUD lawyers discuss: